pyTooling/pyTooling/doc/Common/index.rst

 :py:func:`~pyTooling.Common.zipdicts` is a generator that iterates multiple dictionaries simultaneously.
 It expects multiple dictionary objects (fulfilling the mapping protocol) as positional parameters.

-An exception is raise, if not all dictionary objects have the same number of items.
+An exception is raised, if not all dictionary objects have the same number of items.
 Also an exception is raised, if a key doesn't exist in all dictionaries.

 .. rubric:: Example: